mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Ooo-Ooo," he responded.
 He didn't know the words, but that was okay.

-"Oi, kaln," Pomri called, "All the tracks are headed away.
-It's safe for now.
+"Oi, kaln," Pomri called, "It's safe for us to head in now.
 Let's go!"

 "Coming!"